Wills & powers of attorney

 - Pensioner concession card

-- Any pre-payments of funeral investments
+- Any pre-paid funeral arrangements.

 The NSW Government's Planning Ahead tools website gives